 About the Refugee and Immigrant Well-being Project

-The Refugee Well-being Project (RWP) is an annual, 9-month
+The Refugee Well-being Project (RIWP) is an annual, 9-month

 long program pairing undergraduate students from the University